FRC-2928/FRC-Programmer-Training/docs/RoboRIO/roboRIOSimulation.md

 	private DCMotorSim driveSim = new DCMotorSim(DCMotor.getFalcon500(1), 6.75, 0.025);

-The gearing and moment of inertia of the DC motor of the DC motor must also be provided.
+The *gearing* and *moment of inertia* of the DC motor must also be provided.
 These can be obtained from simulation examples.
 Use the ones shown above as a starting point.

 As the program runs the `setInputVoltage()` is usually called from the `simulationPeriodic()` loop of the subsystem, or from the `execute()` phase of a command, using: